kostasalex/Salad-maker/README.md

 This project is a simulation of a chef and salad makers working together to prepare salads.
 The chef selects ingredients (tomato, green pepper, small onion) and places them on a shared table for the salad makers to retrieve.
 The salad makers then use the ingredients to make a salad in a random time between a lower bound (lb) and upper bound (ub) specified by the user.
 The chef and salad makers also log their actions to separate log files, as well as a global log file.

 # Compiling the program
 Use the command "make" to compile the program.
-This will create two executables, "chef" and "salad_maker", using separate compilation.
+This will create two executables, "chef" and "salad_maker".

 # Running the program
 To run the "chef" executable, use the command: